Archaeologists May Have Discovered the Birthplace of King Arthur: Legends Come to Life?

 Perhaps this was the person who reorganized the British forces to repel the Anglo-Saxons.
 If this was the Arthur recorded by Nennius, then he was active in many locations.
 Nennius records twelve of Arthur’s battles, located in various parts of the country, meaning that although he may ultimately have ruled from a city in the center of Britain, Arthur could have been born just about anywhere.
 So could he have been born at Tintagel?

-Fiction from Fact?
+Making Arthurian Fiction from Fact?

 Although Geoffrey of Monmouth’s account of Arthur’s birth reads like fantasy, it’s possible that it was based on a kernel of truth.
 The story of Excalibur being thrown to the Lady of the Lake when Arthur lies mortally wounded on the field of battle sounds equally unlikely.
-Nevertheless, archeology has uncovered many weapons, including swords that had been cast into sacred pools and lakes by the ancient Britons as offerings to a water goddess.
+Nevertheless, archaeology has uncovered many weapons, including swords that had been cast into sacred pools and lakes by the ancient Britons as offerings to a water goddess.
 Perhaps Arthur’s sword really was thrown into a lake in the hope that such a deity would heal him.